matthewmcvickar/taskpaper-month-generator/README.md

 - The `Tab` key works in the editor, to allow for notes.
 - Generates a link to generate the next month at the end of the list.
 - Quick copy-to-clipboard button.
-- Utilizes **localStorage** so that your list of monthly tasks is retained between visits.
+- Utilizes local storage so that your list of monthly tasks is retained between visits.

 ## Planned Features